 Choosing a Bathroom Mirror - What to Consider

-While the wall space is less of an issue with mirrors as it may with bathroom cabinets, it’s still important to consider the space you have available, as well as the amount of natural light.
+Large mirrors are preferable for small bathrooms that may lack natural light, as the mirror will reflect any available light around the room.
 A carefully placed mirror can work miracles at creating the illusion of space.
-Be sure to measure the amount of space you have before you purchase anything.
+Be sure to measure the amount of space you have before you purchase a brand new mirror.

 Just the same as bathroom cabinets, LED illuminated mirrors will need a power source so it’s best to call in a professional to install it.
 If you are renting your home, your best bet is a mirror which can simply be hung on a wire or string.
 If, however, you’re in your own place and want something permanent, you can certainly be a little more adventurous.